Below, team members' publications on the project subject can be found.

 Harbecke, J. and Zednik, C. (submitted): The Extrinsic View of Computation: Reinforcement Learning and Bayesian Rational Analysis.

-Zednik, C. (in press): Solving the Black Box Problem: A Normative Framework for Explainable Artificial Intelligence, Philosophy & Technology.
+Zednik, C. (forthcoming): Solving the Black Box Problem: A Normative Framework for Explainable Artificial Intelligence, Philosophy & Technology.

 Past Publications by Team Members on the Project Topic